marcoalopez/strength_envelopes/README.md

 - Open the notebook on remote servers as a web application (e.g. in [mybinder.org](https://mybinder.org/) or [Google Colab](https://colab.research.google.com/)).
 The process of loading the notebook in this way can be quite slow, depending on its size, but it has the advantage of requiring nothing more than a browser and an internet connection.

 TODO!!

+Finally, there are many exceptional video tutorials on the web (some not so much) about Jupyter notebooks that you may find useful.
+For example, this https://www.youtube.com/watch?v=HW29067qVWk&t=233s

 > **Are you an educator interested in using Jupyter notebooks as an educational tool?** Check the superb free book [Teaching and Learning with Jupyter](https://jupyter4edu.github.io/jupyter-edu-book/).